 Our API directory now includes 152 UK APIs.
 The newest is the Service-X API.
 The most popular, in terms of mashups, is the BBC API.
 We list 28 BBC mashups.
 Below you'll find some more stats from the directory, including the entire list of UK APIs.

 The number of “as a Service” types continues to grow and we are even seeing services that help you build your own service.
-PublishMyData falls into this category as it offers Infrastructure as a Service (IaaS) which enables you to offer your Data as a Service (DaaS).
-The company's focus is to help those with data share it in a standard format and in an accessible way.
+PublishMyData falls into this category as it offers Infrastructure as a Service (IaaS) which enables you to offer your Data as a Service (DaaS) and it supports linked data.

 When we search for information on a map we tend to be searching to find where something is now.
 But, what if you wanted to find out where something used to be?
 What businesses used to be located at a particular address?
 Where did somebody used to live?
 Where did all the blacksmiths used to hang out?
 If you are interested in find out that information there's now a solution: AddressingHistory.
 AddressingHistory is a recently launched web app and API that provides access to historical data consisting of digitised Scottish post office directories combined with maps from the same time period.